-You can look at the places you have visited before through Your Timeline, accessible through the overlay menu.
+You can look at the places you have visited before in Your Timeline, accessible through the overlay menu.
 Tap on the calendar icon at the top left to open a particular date.
 You can edit places you have been by tapping on the desired location.
 You can also delete a part or your entire location history by the following steps:

 - Tap the calendar icon

 - Open the overlay menu and select settings

 - Select Delete Location History Range to delete a specific part of your timeline

 - Select Delete all Location History to delete all of your timeline associated with that particular Google account.

 18. Be a Local Guide

 You’re unimpressed with Google Maps.
 The translations are all wrong, there is a lot of info missing about the places nearby, and your favorite sweet shop is missing altogether.
 Well, now you can do something about it!
 Select Your Contributions from the Overlay menu.
 Here you can check facts, add missing info, add photos and reviews.
 Google awards points for every location you contribute to.
 Gather enough points, and you get cool rewards like early access to apps, free drive storage, event invites etc. Cool, eh?

 You can create your own map with custom locations and information through Google My Maps.
 There are provisions to add multiple layers, import locations, or put your own markers on each layer.
 These will be saved in your Drive and can be shared like other Drive content.